-We also use a number of control variables in our regressions to alleviate possible concerns about selection in our samples of workers and firms.5 At worker level, our controls include gender, education, experience, and its square.
-In a robustness check, we make use of the (confidential) data on the birthplace, which allows us to identify the movers (i.e., those who moved away from their birthplace).
+We also use a number of control variables in our regressions to alleviate possible concerns about selection in our samples of workers and firms.6 At the worker level, our controls include gender, education, experience, and its square.
+In a robustness check, we make use of confidential data on worker birthplace, which allows us to identify the movers (i.e., those who moved away from their birthplace).
 At the firm level, controls include: age of the firm, legal status (limited or unlimited liability) and being part of a broader corporate structure.
-In the robustness checks, we also look more specifically at manufacturing firms and small and medium enterprises (SMES).
+In the robustness checks, we also look more specifically at manufacturing firms and small and medium enterprises (SMEs).

-5. Agglomeration
+4. Agglomeration